indieSoftware/Navigator/README.md

 }
 ```
 Note how associated values can be used to pass parameters to views as needed.

+To build views that have external dependencies or that require access to environmental values, see ``Advanced Destinations`` below.

 ### Using Navigation Destinations
 Navigation Destinations can be dispatched using a standard SwiftUI `NavigationLink(value:label:)` view.